Like I said above, I’m so glad you’re here.

 You’re damn good at it.

 I see you.
-And by that I mean, I get it.
+I get it.
 I understand.

 I started my business because I found great meaning in what I do.
 Helping others gave me purpose and drive.
-And I’m willing to bet that’s the same for you too.
+And I know that’s the same for you too.